quirinpa/vim.css/README.md

 This is a css framework that uses some concepts I've learned from the VIM editor.

+I find that just like in VIM, once you understand it, it speeds up development and improves the result.

 If you don't mind using make (POSIX) in your project, you can change configuration.

 Otherwise you can just download a pre-configured vim.css.